Vestyn/PythonFeedReader/README.md

 10. Wall Street Journal - World News

 # Disclaimer
-This project is inspired by the Mr. Robot television series.
-Feel free to use it as you see fit.
+This project was inspired by the Mr. Robot television series.
+Feel free to use it as you see fit! <3